This guide will build on the foundation laid by WordPress in Docker.

 IMPORTANT: If the upstream is misconfigured, or if nginx cannot confirm the availability of your application, the reverseproxy container will fail to start!

-You can check the STATUS of your container using docker ps.
+You can check the STATUS of your container using docker ps

-If the reverseproxy container’s status is stuck in a Restarting loop, check the logs using docker logs reverseproxy.
+If the reverseproxy container’s status is stuck in a Restarting loop, check the logs using docker logs reverseproxy

-[emerg] host not found in upstream
+If you see this error:[emerg] host not found in upstream

 …then you missed something in Steps 2-4 above!